jsafodarko/ai-safety-research/README.md

 # AI Creator Safety Research

 ## Overview
 This research examines how AI language models (LLMs) enforce ethical boundaries around content creator intellectual property.
-We test OpenAI's GPT-3.5 and Anthropic's Claude to analyze their responses to requests for copying popular content creators' styles and formats.
+I test OpenAI's GPT-3.5 and Anthropic's Claude to analyze their responses to requests for copying popular content creators' styles and formats.

 ## Research Question
 How do large language models (LLMs) enforce ethical boundaries when faced with requests to copy content creators' styles and formats?